 The Workflow Builder simplifies the integration process, empowering developers to create seamless and efficient data flows between applications with ease.

 All workflows start with a trigger, which determines when the workflow will run and how data is passed into the workflow.
-Triggers are setup in the Start Node
+Triggers are setup in the Start Node of workflow.
+Available workflow trigger types include:

 Workflow actions helps you to create complex workflows.
-You can drag and drop them on the workflow canvas as nodes
+You can drag and drop them on the workflow canvas as nodes of a workflow, inter-connect

 and configure them to achieve required flow.
 These actions can be broadly categorized as: